cosmos/ibc/spec/ics-3-bidirectional-connection-semantics/README.md

 ### Forwards Compatibility

 Once a connection has been established and a version negotiated, future version updates can be negotiated per [ICS 6: Connection & Channel Versioning](../spec/ics-6-connection-channel-versioning).
-The root of trust can only be updated as allowed by the `updateRootOfTrust` function defined by the consensus protocol chosen when the connection is established.
+The consensus state can only be updated as allowed by the `updateConsensusState` function defined by the consensus protocol chosen when the connection is established.

 ### Example Implementation